 Ad for Brygg Oslo

 Are you dreaming of opening your own restaurant?
 Then I have good news for you.
 It doesn’t matter whether or not you already work as a chef in Oslo, or even own another restaurant, as long as you have a great culinary idea.
 From September this year, Brygg Oslo gives you the opportunity to pre-test your new restaurant concept with almost no economic risk involved.
 In central Oslo, at Storggata 7 to be precise, there are two pop-up kitchens waiting to be filled with exciting new eateries.
-The exact opening date is August 30th and you can apply for one of the spots to [email protected]
+The exact opening date is August 30th.

 What’s the Deal With These Pop-up Kitchens?